Quercus agrifolia: Distribution and habitat

-It is the only California native oak that thrives in the coastal environment, although it is rare on the immediate shore; it enjoys the mild winter and summer climate afforded by ocean proximity, and it is somewhat tolerant of aerosol-borne sea salt.
-The coastal fog supplies relief from the rainless California summer heat.

-It is the dominant overstory plant of the coast live oak woodland habitat, often joined by California bay laurel and California buckeye north of Big Sur.
-Associated understory plants include toyon, various manzanitas and western poison-oak.
+The coast live oak is typically found within 100 km (62 mi) of the Pacific Ocean, living on coastal hills and plains and preferring soil with good drainage as well as proximity to perennial streams.
+It often lives in communities with other native oaks and sometimes in mixed evergreen forests.
+It generally prefers elevations less than 700 m, but can be found as high as 1500 m in some places.
+The oak typically enjoys the climate of near-coastal environments; it has a higher-than-average tolerance for airborne salinity, allowing coastal fog to make up for the lack of rain during much of the year.

 Ecology

+Coast live oaks are the dominant tree in the hoodland habitat.
+This habitat often contains other shrubs and vines, including toyon, California coffeeberry, California man-root, bitter gooseberry, California wild rose, Hummingbird sage, blue elderberry, and poison-oak.

-The California oak moth (Phryganidia californica) caterpillar subsists entirely on living and fallen leaves of the Coast Live Oak.
-In 8–10 year cycles, the caterpillar will appear in sufficient abundance to denude healthy trees.
+The caterpillars of the California oak moth (Phryganidia californica) subsist entirely on living and fallen leaves of the coast live oak.
+In 8–10 year cycles, the caterpillars will appear in sufficient abundance to denude healthy trees.
 The trees recover, and botanists speculate that the species provide mutual benefit, possibly in the form of fertilizer for the oak.
 The coast live oak is also the only known foodplant of Chionodes vanduzeei caterpillars.

 Live oak trees, among other western oaks, are also known to support acorn woodpeckers, which store their acorns in tree trunks and remove them when they want to eat.